bailey27/cppcryptfs/README.md

 cppcryptfsctl sets ERRORLEVEL to 0 on success, to 1 if an error occurs, and to 2 if it cannot connect which implies  that cppcryptfs isn't running.

 Passwords passed through the command line are not really secure.  cppcryptfs locks and zeros its internal copies of the command line, but, for example, it does not zero the command line stored in the Windows PEB (Process Environment Block).
 Also, if cppcyrptfs is already running, then an invocation of cppcryptfs (or cppcryptfsctl) from the command line will cause it to pass the command line to the already running instance.
 It tries to do this in a fairly secure way.
-It communicates with the running instance using a WINDOWS named pipe.
-If the program running on either side is signed, then it verifies that the process on the other end of the pipe is also running from a signed executable and that the common name on both signatures are the same.
+It communicates with the running instance using a local Windows named pipe.
+If the program running on either side of the pipe is signed, then it verifies that the program on the other end of the pipe is also running from a signed executable and that the common name on both signatures are the same.
 However, it is unknown how many times the command line might be copied by Windows out of cppcryptfs' control.
 So there is some chance that a password passed via the command line might end up in the paging file if a paging file is being used.

 ```
 usage: cppcryptfs [OPTIONS]